ciribob/DCS-CTLD/README.md

 ctld.disableAllSmoke = false -- if true, all smoke is diabled at pickup and drop off zones regardless of settings below.
 Leave false to respect settings below

-ctld.enableCrates = true -- if false, Helis will not be able to spawn or unpack crates so will be normal CTTS ctld.slingLoad = true -- if false, crates can be used WITHOUT slingloading, by hovering above the crate, simulating slingloading but not the weight...
+ctld.enableCrates = true -- if false, Helis will not be able to spawn or unpack crates so will be normal CTTS ctld.slingLoad = false -- if false, crates can be used WITHOUT slingloading, by hovering above the crate, simulating slingloading but not the weight...
 -- There are some bug with Sling-loading that can cause crashes, if these occur set slingLoad to false -- to use the other method.